NO PROMO CODE REQUIRED

 Ocean online casino may not have the most eclectic bunch of cashiering options, but there’s more than enough ways to get money on and off the site to satiate most players.

-Support on Ocean Casino was a but hit or miss.
+During testing, support on Ocean Casino was a bit hit or miss.
 Agents, when they were available to speak to, were pleasant and appeared knowledgeable on most of the basics, but the tough questions eluded them.
 That said, whenever we had to raise an issue to a higher up, it was swiftly and accurately addressed.

 There are three ways to contact support:

 In addition, Ocean supports an FAQ section and knowledge base, although both could use a bit more filling in.

 Risen from the ashes of the defunct Revel comes Ocean Resort Casino.
 The land-based facility opened on June 27, 2018 (the same day as Hard Rock Casino) ending a nearly four-year period in which the facility was closed to the public.